Infrastructure to the cloud

 With the event of cloud computing, things dramatically changed: part of the IT infrastructure has moved to the cloud, thereby introducing a third-party into the equation: IT managers are “losing control” over some part of the infrastructure that they are using: they now have to deal with third-party so as to set up a secure connection in order to access their IT resources in the cloud.

 Applications and storage move to the cloud

 On the end-user side: applications and storage are also moving from their desktop to the cloud.

-In fact, while cloud computing is gaining more interest from users, it is expected that encryption would also become more popular.
+While cloud computing is gaining more interest from users, it is expected that encryption would also become more popular.
 And this is where a VPN solution is set to be a standard feature.
 While there are many VPN implementations, we can safely say that as of the time of writing, IPSec seems to be the most widely accepted option for connecting to the cloud.
-But within the VPN cloud computing, there is more and more implementations of OpenVPN.
+But within the VPN cloud computing, there are more and more implementations of OpenVPN.

 An example from the music industry

 If we consider the music industry, for example, the trend is to host and stream your music from the cloud.
 Music discovery services are already making this feature popular, and they often provide you with a specific application for accessing your music online.
 Most of the time, those applications are already coming with some kind of encryption built-in.
 This particularly applies to end-user consumer.
 But if we consider the corporate consumer, it is mainly accepted that the company will use some kind of VPN solution to access resources from the cloud.

 At this pace, the concept of VPN cloud computing will also become a commodity in this online era.

 What’s your view on the relationship between VPN and cloud computing?
 Feel free to share it in the comment system.